New attacks against unfinished installations of WordPress intend to present attackers admin get entry to and the possibility of running PHP code.

 Replace the automatic wp_ MYSQL table prefix with something more random.
 If this is too risky for you to do, the WP Security Scan plugin will do this for you.

 There are other measures you can use to restrict access and the ability for an intruder to find various folders on your server.
-Still, they will mostly require adding various code elements to your ht access file, and I don’t want to encourage that here.
-But if you are more adventurous, you can find lots of quality advice on the web.
+Still, they will mostly require adding different code elements to your ht access file, and I don’t want to encourage that here.
+But if you are more adventurous, you can find lots of quality advice online.